Celayix Home » Crisis Planning – How Automation Helps

 What is Crisis Planning?

-Well, firstly we should look at what constitutes a crisis?
-A crisis is an event, or series of events, that can create a threat to an organization’s existence.
+Well, firstly, we should look at what constitutes a crisis.
+A crisis is an event or series of events, that can create a threat to an organization’s existence.
 So crisis planning outlines how your business will react if a crisis occurs.
-The plan should identify who will take action and what their roles will be.
-The goal of a crisis management plan is to minimize damage and restore business operations as quickly as possible. (asana.com)
+The plan should identify who will take action and their roles.
+A crisis management plan aims to minimize damage and restore business operations as quickly as possible. (asana.com)

 How can Automation help with Crisis Planning?